 You can learn a lot about a used car during a 15–30 minute test drive:

-Driving around Fort Worth—on both city streets and the highway—gives you a clear picture of how the car handles in different conditions.
+Driving—on both city streets and the highway—gives you a clear picture of how the car handles in different conditions.

 6. Have the Car Inspected by a Mechanic

 Even if a car looks good on the surface, you never know what’s going on under the hood.
-Spending $100–$150 for a pre-purchase inspection by a local Fort Worth mechanic can save you from costly surprises down the road.
+Spending $100–$150 for a pre-purchase inspection by a local mechanic can save you from costly surprises down the road.
 Many buyers skip this step and regret it later.

 7. Negotiate the Price